 Our investigation into an odd legal disclaimer on a dark web forum showed that it was around for several years before an explosion of mentions.
 In our understanding, the mentions spiked because of a real fear among many forum participants that there was an active FBI investigation, but then died off just as quickly as more and more actors realized that it was a joke.

 In this, we can learn something interesting about the nature of dark web forums and their users.

 Dark web forums attract a whole range of users.
 Some of them are advanced actors, providing or offering very specific goods or services, while others are new and inquisitive.

 Real-world identities are hidden, so it’s difficult to know if you’re talking to an expert hacker, a curious fifteen-year-old, or a government actor.
-All messaging takes place in text (and not everyone is fluent in English), so it’s hard to fully understand intent and tone, especially sarcasm.
+All messaging takes place in text (not everyone is fluent in English), so it’s hard to understand intent and tone, especially sarcasm fully.
 And since the subjects being discussed are illegal, there’s also an element of paranoia among forum participants – nobody wants to end up in prison.

 Finally, actors are constantly jockeying between one another to prove that they’re l33t h4x0rs (elite hackers) by “owning” n00bs (newbies/beginners).
-By spreading a rumor and seeing who gullibly follows, one can separate the pros from the novices.
+One can separate the pros from the novices by spreading a rumor and seeing who gullibly follows.
 That way, the pros can identify one another to continue their schemes, while (they hope) avoiding any actual investigations by governmental or other authorities.